gtvj/gtvj.github.io/_posts/2020-04-03-d3-visualisation-walkthrough.md

 * Improving the click handling to make it more dynamic (the current implementation is hard-coded and crude)
 * Ensuring the axes reflect the full extent of both ranges (they're currently set on the initial dataset only)
+* ... and more

+This was just a quick look at how you might approach developing a visualisation of this sort.